cocodono/SPRING2023TIDYVERSE/README.md

 =======
 # Umer Farooq

+## Create

 This Vignette is eying at a tidyverse package ggplot2.
 This purpose of this vignette is to explain how basics of ggplot2 works and how can we make effective graphs.
 A random data set in the field to healthcare is being picked from Kaggle to plot data using ggplot2

 <li> <a href = "https://github.com/Umerfarooq122/R-Projects/blob/main/UmerFarooqVignette.Rmd"> Github </a> </li>
 <li> <a href = "https://rpubs.com/Umer_Farooq/1027417"> Rpubs </a> </li>

+## Extend

+In the tidyverse extend assignment I have extended Alex Khaykin's vignette.
+Below is the github link for that entension:

+<li> <a href = "https://github.com/Umerfarooq122/R-Projects/blob/main/Tidyverse-extend-Umer.Rmd"> Github </a> </li>

 =======
 =======